nu-datacamp/Housing-Market-Insights/ETL Technical Report.md

 ### Extraction

 Housing, income and population datasets were downloaded from the U.S. Census website.
 Files were downloaded individually for every year from 2010 to 2017.
+Home sales information was extracted from Zillow.

 ### Transformation